mattlean/lean-js-app-starter/README.md

 |                                                        | [MongoDB](https://mongodb.com)                         |                                                        |
 |                                                        | [Mongoose](https://mongoosejs.com)                     |                                                        |

-Future support for more environments and UI libraries are being considered.
+Future support for more environments and libraries are being considered.

 ### 👩‍💻 Helpful Features for Development
 #### Useful Tooling